 - Join a program for a daily or more consistent dose of fitness, stimulating activity such as art making or gardening, and fun.
 For example, Iona’s Active Wellness Program at St. Alban’s is a great place to make new friends.
 Whether you enjoy dancing or knitting, poetry or piano, cooking or computers, writing or the study of history — the opportunity to expand your horizons is always available.
 And, of course, your ideas and contributions about programming are always welcome.

-- Another idea to stay connected is to schedule monthly check-ins or meet-ups with friends and family.
+- Schedule monthly check-ins or meet-ups with friends and family.
 This can be a call, video conference, dinner, or fun day.

 Create by participating in activities that promote learning, health, and personal enrichment.
 You get the benefit of learning something new, as well as helping others learn and grow.
 Check out these options for learning that you can enjoy with or pass along to friends.